Description:

 Movements:

-Moving from point to point they fly rapidly low over the ground, undulating and zigzagging this way and that, a habit shared with other chats, but with tail often held down in the manner of pipits.
+Moving from point to point, they fly rapidly low over the ground, undulating and zigzagging this way and that, a habit shared with other chats, but with their tails often held down in the manner of pipits.
 To land, moreover, they pitch not onto the top of a bush but onto the ground or a stone, peering about and teetering up and down, also like a pipit.

 Breeding: